 After sampling and analysis, the catalyst with high contaminants that can not be regenerated is segregated from the spent catalyst.
 Normally, the top layer should be separated during unloading.
 In addition, fines that are also non-regenerable must be removed.

 - Before regeneration of the spent catalyst oil from the catalyst is removed by the de-oiling step.
 In the oxidative regenerative method, in the presence of oxygen coke is burnt and mainly converted to CO2.
 Other gases CO, NO2, N2O, SO2, and SO2 will also produce along with CO2.
 Careful control and monitoring of temperature are required to recover the properties of regenerated catalyst near the fresh one.
-High-temperature could lead to activity loss, structural changes of the regenerated catalyst.
-The temperature lower than the optimum design will not completely burn off the coke and higher than design will result in loss of surface area and pore volume.
+High temperature could lead to activity loss and structural changes in the regenerated catalyst.
+The temperature lower than the optimum design will not completely burn off the coke and higher than the design will result in loss of surface area and pore volume.

 - Comparison of properties of the regenerated catalyst with fresh catalyst.
 Compare pore volume, surface area, crushing size, and particle size distribution.